nvidia-holoscan/holoscan-sdk/docs/components/schedulers.md

 - The number of worker threads used by the scheduler can be set via `worker_thread_number`, which defaults to `1`.
 This should be set based on a consideration of both the workflow and the available hardware.
 For example, the topology of the computation graph will determine how many operators it may be possible to run in parallel.
 Some operators may potentially launch multiple threads internally, so some amount of performance profiling may be required to determine optimal parameters for a given workflow.
 - The value of `check_recession_period_ms` controls how long the scheduler will sleep before checking a given condition again.
 In other words, this is the polling interval for operators that are in a `WAIT` state.
 The default value for this parameter is `5` ms.
+- The value of `strict_job_thread_pinning` controls then behavior when user-defined thread pools with thread pinning are used.
+If this value is `false` (the default), then whenever an operator pinned to a thread is not in a READY state, some other unpinned operator could make use of that thread.
+If `true` only the pinned operator can make use of the thread.

 ## Event-Based Scheduler